Tensor network simulations for nonorientable surfaces: Method

 \subsubsection{Crosscap free energy term}

 To construct a crosscap within the coarse-grained tensor framework, we proceed by contracting the indices $x_1$ and $x_2$ of $L^{(n)}_{x_1x_2}$, as illustrated in Fig.~\ref{fig:crosscap}.
-This operation effectively encapsulates the crosscap structure at the $n$-th level of coarse-graining.
-The crosscap free energy, ${F}_\mathcal{C}^{(n)}$, can subsequently be computed as follows:
+This operation effectively encapsulates the crosscap structure at the $n$th level of coarse graining.
+The crosscap free energy ${F}_\mathcal{C}^{(n)}$ can subsequently be computed as follows:

 This equation provides a direct method for evaluating the free energy associated with the crosscap configuration, leveraging the simplicity of tensor contractions to elucidate the energetic contributions of topologically non-trivial structures within the tensor network formalism.